ashleytqy/ait-final/README.md

 ## Overview

 Wallflower is a web app that will allow users to view and post poems based on a given prompt.
 Users can register and login.
 Once they're logged in, they can create a poem or view what others have written.
-For every list that they have, they can add items to the list or cross off items.

 ## Data Model

-I'll be storing `Prompts`, `Users` and `Poems`
+I'll be storing `Prompts`, `Users` and `Poems`.

 * each `Prompt` can have multiple `Poems` (via references)
 * each `User` can have multiple `Poems` (via references)